 Once you’ve downloaded a proper version of Windows Media Center for your Windows 10 computer, do the following to install it:

 - Extract all the files and folders from the archive.
 You will get a WMC folder.

-- In the WMC folder, right-click _TestRights.cmd and go to Run as administrator
+- In the WMC folder, right-click _TestRights.cmd and go to Run as administrator.

-- Now, right-click on Installer.cmd, and also run it as administrator
+- After that, right-click on Installer.cmd, and also run it as administrator.

 Once again, there’s no other known way to install this feature on Windows 10, because Microsoft apparently doesn’t support it anymore.
-But if you have no problems with installing it from an external source, you won’t have any problems.
+But if you want to install it from an external source, you won’t have any problems.